KENTUCKY (WFIE) - Gov. Andy Beshear announced 785 newly confirmed cases of COVID-19 and seven additional deaths on Wednesday afternoon.

 Kentucky is reporting that 438,927 residents have tested positive since the start of the coronavirus pandemic.
 The positivity rate currently stands at 3.39% statewide.

 As of Wednesday, 6,373 people have died across the commonwealth due to complications with COVID-19.

 The governor is encouraging Kentuckians 16 and older to sign up for a COVID-19 vaccine appointment so the commonwealth can reach its 2.5 million vaccine goal.
 Once that goal is reached, he says the state will lift most capacity restrictions on many Kentucky businesses.

 “As we can see from today’s case numbers, this virus isn’t going away on its own,” Gov. Beshear said.
 “We have to come together to stop it.
 Hundreds of Kentuckians are still getting sick every day.
 Our people are still dying from COVID-19.
 But we have the power to defeat this pandemic now, and the way we can do that is by choosing to get vaccinated.”

 Henderson County is back in the red on the state’s incidence rate map.
 This means that they’ve seen an average of more than 25 new cases of COVID-19 per 100,000 people over the past week.

-On Monday, the Green River District Health Department is reporting 34 new COVID-19 cases and no new deaths.
+On Wednesday, the Green River District Health Department reported 30 new COVID-19 cases.